klueless-project-management/project-management/501-manage-ICT-projects/501-project2-part1-B-project-team.md

 # Project Team - Red Opal/Wiz Biz

-Select three suitable team members for the IT development project team (refer to Appendix 1 for the developer personas), justifying your selections.
+Select three suitable team members for the IT development project team justifying your selections.

-Allocate the project roles listed in the Developer team job descriptions (ROI_Developer_team_job_descriptions.pdf) and responsibilities based on the requirements of the recommended project solution (as identified in the project plan in Assessment 1 Part 5.5) and the team member’s strengths.
+Allocate the project roles listed in the Developer team job descriptions and responsibilities based on the requirements of the recommended project solution

 You may create a table/matrix for this information.